‘Demonizing White people for being born’: Headmaster describes school’s anti-racist lessons

 Mr. Rossi published his account on Substack through Barri Weiss, a former editor at The New York Times who left the paper earlier this year because of what she said was a creeping totalitarian mindset at the newspaper that does not tolerate debate or discussion on many issues.

-On Tuesday, in a recorded clip on the Foundation on Intolerance and Racism (FAIR) Twitter’s feed, Mr. Davison can be heard discussing the curriculum at Grace Church School, a liberal Episcopalian institution near Greenwich Village.
+On Tuesday, in a recorded clip on the Foundation Against Intolerance and Racism (FAIR) Twitter’s feed, Mr. Davison can be heard discussing the curriculum at Grace Church School, a liberal Episcopalian institution near Greenwich Village.

 “We are using language that makes [White students] feel ‘less than’ for nothing they are personally responsible for,” Mr. Davison says in the recording.